Helena Montalban: Career

 She kept a busy acting career, nevertheless, and, in 1983, at Centro de Bellas Artes, she presented a monologue show named "Dos Personajes y Una Actriz" ("Two Characters, one Actress"), in which she showed "La Voz Humana" ("The Human Voice") as well as Chekhov's "La Lectura" ("The Lecture").
 For this, she was awarded the Circle of Theater Critics' award as actress of the year.

 Montalban next played a breast cancer victim, "Estela Moreno", in a Vicky Hernandez WAPA-TV (canal 4) mini-series production named "Las Divorciadas" ("The Divorced Women").
 Notably, during this era, Montalban had actually been diagnosed with that disease in real life.

-Deeply affected by breast cancer, Montalban acted for the last time in another Vicky Hernandez production, Canal 7's "La Carcel de Todos" ("Everyone's Jail"), a mini-series which was shown during April of 1989, and in which she shared acting credits with, among others, Sully Diaz, Idalia Perez Garay and Junior Alvarez.
+Deeply affected by breast cancer, Montalban acted for the last time in another Vicky Hernandez production, Canal 7's "La Carcel de Todos" ("Everyone's Jail"), a mini-series which was shown during April 1989, and in which she shared acting credits with, among others, Sully Diaz, Idalia Perez Garay and Junior Alvarez.

 Personal life and death

 Montalban married German-Puerto Rican actor Axel Anderson in 1960; the pair had met decades before in Argentina and had also lived in Colombia and the Dominican Republic.
 In 1970, the couple divorced, but they remained lifelong friends and professional collaborators.

 On Saturday, December 13, 1980, she married banker Fernando Castroman, who was a Banco Popular de Puerto Rico vice-president.
 They remained married for the rest of her life.
 Castroman was murdered during a 1994 robbery as he was visiting Montalban's burial place at a cemetery in Caguas.

-Helena Montalban was diagnosed with breast cancer in 1971; she battled the disease, having both breasts removed by surgery, until finally dying of it, at 1:20 AM, on Saturday, 2 March, 1991 at Auxilio Mutuo Hospital in Rio Piedras, San Juan, Puerto Rico.
+Helena Montalban was diagnosed with breast cancer in 1971; she battled the disease, having both breasts removed by surgery, until finally dying of it, at 1:20 AM, on Saturday, 2 March, 1991 at Auxilio Mutuo Hospital in Hato Rey, San Juan, Puerto Rico.